 While the purpose of courtesy hours is to minimize disruptive or excessive noise, quiet hours are meant to maintain an atmosphere for studying and sleeping.
 The quiet hours below apply to all residential communities.
-Individual residence halls, by action of their hall councils, may choose to implement stricter policies.
 Again, whenever you are asked by anyone to quiet down, you are expected to comply immediately.

 - 11 p.m.
 Sunday - Thursday nights